Aleks4920/ObsidianNotes/Indi People in Tech Notes/Chapter 1.md

 12. What is meant by _rationality_?
 How is it connected to the development of technology?
 How does it relate to the way Max Weber used the word “disenchantment”?

 13. What is meant by _technological determinism_?
 What is meant by _social constructivism_?
 Why is neither fully adequate to the task of describing the nature of technology?

+## Chapter Notes

+### Nature of Technolegy
+- Recent technological developments have presented us with such marvels as spacecraft leaving the solar system, instant access to billions of Internet Web pages, and diseases cured through gene therapy
+- At the same time, however, the seemingly inexorable march of technology has produced global pollution, overpopulation, and the threat of nuclear annihilation.
+On many occasions technological change has also produced social disruptions, as when automation destroys jobs in a particular industry or a new weapon upsets the balance of power between nations
+- when technologies fail, some of them do so in a big way, as exemplified by the loss of the Challenger and Columbia space shuttles, the massive oil spill in the Gulf of Mexico, the catastrophic failure of the Fukushima nuclear plant in Japan, and the disastrous breaching of the levees in New Orleans in the wake of Hurricane Katrina
+- But this support of technology is based more on faith than on understanding.
+When confronting technology, most of us are poorly informed spectators, seemingly incapable of understanding an esoteric realm of lasers, microprocessors, gene splicing, and nanomaterials.
+### Defining Technolegy